ocrovest/blonkus/README.md

 It uses qwen2.5:1.5B by default but you should change it

 ## Prerequisites
- - Python Libraries
+1. Python Libraries
-    └ ollama 0.3.3
+- ollama 0.3.3
-    └ flask
+- flask
- - Ollama
+2. Ollama
-    └ qwen2.5:1.5B (used by default. can be changed)
+- qwen2.5:1.5B (used by default. can be changed)

 ## Explaning the files